DavidePosillipo/develhope_2023_team2/progetto_2/README.md

 8. Set up the Airflow connection:

-   Create a new connection in Airflow using the connection details used in point 6.
+   Create a new connection in Airflow using the connection details used at point 6.
    You might have to adjust some parameters according to your machine and airflow setup.

    There are many ways to connect the repository to airflow, the simplest way is to paste the files from develhope_2023_team2/progetto_2 repository to your airflow/dags folder.
 In this way you can keep the same path variables as in prj_dag.py file.
    Otherwise you will have to update the path variables according to your setup.